 To uninstall the Performance Endpoint using silent mode, enter the following command from the command line:

+'''

-C:\>filename /s /x /v"/lv uninstall.log /qb!"
+C:\>filename /s /x /v/qb!

+'''

 where filename is the name of the specific Performance Endpoint.
-For example, for the release 6.40 Windows Vista Performance Endpoint, the command is:
+For example, for the release 7.0 Windows Vista Performance Endpoint, the command is: